 Corporate Finance deals with how corporations finance their operations.
 The emphasis of this course is on general financing issues, the security issuance process, payout and debt policy, company valuation, and the introduction of various financial instruments (options, bonds, forwards, futures, swaps etc.).
 We will also study cost of capital, specific theories of capital structure, and deal with the issue of how corporations manage their risks.

 Organization of the Course

-The main source of help during this semester is the discussion board for this course provided by Ilias.
+The main source of help and up-to-date information during this semester is the discussion board for this course provided by Ilias.
 You will be able to access the Ilias course page after registration via Portal².
 A guide on how to register can be downloaded here.
 All questions that are of general interest regarding content, logistics, and assessment of this course should be posted there.
-You can send us an e-mail (fin401(at)corporate-finance-mannheim.de) containing specific questions that are rather of personal nature.
-However, e-mails containing general questions will be posted to the discussion board.
 Usually, we will try to respond to postings on the board within 24 hours.
 It is likely that several other students share „your question“.
 The discussion board allows everybody to participate in the discussion.
 This enhances everybody's learning experience.